October 21st, 2019 Last Updated on: June 30th, 2022

 In 1983, she was appointed as Cherokee Nation’s deputy principal chief, and two years later she became the first female principal chief for Cherokee Nation.

 Notably, she governed the United States’ second-largest Native American tribe for ten years.
 Remarkably, she got the award for Presidential Medal of Freedom in 1998.
-Soon, Mankiller will get her own U.S. quarter, becoming one of just two Native women—alongside Sacajawea—to have her face printed on American currency.
+Mankiller even recently got her own U.S. quarter, becoming one of just two Native women—alongside Sacajawea—to have her face printed on American currency.

 Susan La Flesche Picotte (1865–1915)

-No list of acclaimed Native American women would be complete without Susan La Flesche Picotte.
+No list of famous Indian women would be complete without Susan La Flesche Picotte.

 Porter was a 19th-century Native American reformer and physician who even has a special hospital named after her near Walthill, Nebraska.